ethhub-io/ethhub/funds/aragon-nest.md

 # Aragon Nest

-A grants program to support the development of the ecosystems by aragon and placeholder.vc
+A grants program to support the development of the ecosystems by aragon and placeholder.vc.

-## Goan
+## Goal

 The goal of the program is to attract talent to research and build the necessary tooling for developing solutions around Aragon and Ethereum.